jonathan-taylor/glmnetpy/docs/vignettes/glmnet.md

 # Introduction

-`glmnet` is a package that fits generalized linear and similar models via penalized maximum likelihood.
+`glmnet` is a Python package that fits generalized linear models via penalized maximum likelihood.
 The regularization path is computed for the lasso or elastic net penalty at a grid of values (on the log scale) for the regularization parameter lambda.
-The algorithm is extremely fast, and can exploit sparsity in the input matrix `X`.
+The algorithm is extremely fast and can exploit sparsity in the input matrix `X`.
 It fits linear, logistic and multinomial, poisson, and Cox regression models.
 It can also fit multi-response linear regression, generalized linear models for custom families, and relaxed lasso regression models.
 The package includes methods for prediction and plotting, and functions for cross-validation.

 The original authors of glmnet are Jerome Friedman, Trevor Hastie, Rob Tibshirani, Balasubramanian Narasimhan, Kenneth Tay and Noah Simon, with contribution from Junyang Qian.
 This document adapts the R vignette for the Python `glmnet` package.

 # Installation